skitsanos/foxx-builder/README.md

 });
 ```

-Now, on every request, we will receive a message in our Telegram Channel.
-You can use it, for example, for logging into channel any debug data or stack trace from exceptions fired by your API.
-Telegram `sendMessage` params are documented at [Telegram Bot API](https://core.telegram.org/bots/api#sendmessage) web page.
+Now, on every request, we will receive a message on our Telegram Channel.
+You can use it, for example, for logging into the channel any debug data or stack trace from exceptions fired by your API.
+Telegram `sendMessage` params are documented on the [Telegram Bot API](https://core.telegram.org/bots/api#sendmessage) web page.

 ### Session Management